AspadaX/cchain/README.md

 ```

 ## Usage
 Create a JSON configuration file with the commands you want to execute.
-Example configuration:
+Example configuration, which you may find it in the `examples` folder of this repository:
 ```json
 [
     {